Trip Preparation When Hunting With Boats

 Hunters often use boats in difficult conditions, such as wind, cold, and snow.
 Special care must be exercised to ensure a safe trip.

-- Leave a hunting plan with family or friends with details on the boating portion of your trip.
-It should include your planned route and when you plan to return.
+- Leave a float plan with family and friends.
+It should detail where you’re going and when you plan to return.

 - Be sure the boat is large enough to carry you and your gear safely.